gbv/format.gbv.de/pages/schema/avram/specification.md

 * key `modified` with a timestamp

-If a field definition is given in a [field schedule], the `tag` and `occurrence` MUST either match the corresponding field identifier or both be missing.
+If a field definition is given in a [field schedule], the `tag` and `occurrence` MUST either both be missing or match the corresponding [field identifier].

 A field definition MUST NOT mix keys for fixed fields (`position`), variable fields (`subfields` and `deprecated-subfields`), and alternatives (`types`).